Analia Farfan Presents Astor Piazzolla: The New Era

 Dancer Paloma de Vega brought a striking presence to Oblivion (1982), donning a swirling Spanish skirt full of volados that seemed to command the air around her.
 The piece, a melancholic blend of tango and flamenco, was a study in controlled freedom—her skirt and soul spinning across the stage like memories that refuse to fade.

-In Café 1930, danced by Farfan and the elegant Misa Mochizuki, we were transported to a time when tango had moved off the dance floor and into the café—a genre growing more introspective and musically refined.
+In Café 1930, danced by Teryn Trent and Misa Mochizuki, the choreography was a collaborative creation by Analia and César Ortiz.
+Together, they brought to life a piece that transported us to a time when tango had moved off the dance floor and into the café—a genre growing more introspective and musically refined.
 Their pas de deux was breathtaking, with pirouettes in the air and slow, stunning tableaus that paid homage to tango’s evolution.

 But the emotional apex came with Los Pájaros Perdidos, a deeply personal and poetic piece danced by Farfan and Rojas, with Marco once again delivering vocals that touched the soul.
 Inspired by a conversation Piazzolla had with a friend about where birds go to die—“they merge in the sky”—this piece was tender, aching, and transcendent.